Sam-Freitas/python_to_GRBL/README.md

-# Controlling CNC machines with python
+# Controlling GRBL CNC machines with python

 This simple implementation is an example of how to contol CNC machines running GRBL with python